 In a hostile protest gainst the United Nations, Zionists in Jerusalem on Sunday (16 November) renamed a street Zionism Street.

-In a hostile protest gainst the United Nations, Zionists in Jerusalem on Sunday (16 November) renamed a street Zionism Street.
+Background: In a hostile protest gainst the United Nations, Zionists in Jerusalem on Sunday (16 November) renamed a street Zionism Street.
 The Street was formerly known as United Nations Organisation street.

 The Jerusalem protest was one of many that have been sweeping the world since the United Nations last week approved a resolution in the General Assembly proclaiming Zionism a form of racism.